sh19910711/ms-server/API.md

 - **board type:** `esp8266`
 - **device tag:** A string can be set on each device used to deploy an app to only a part of devices.
 - **device secret:** The secret token written to devices.
-The mgmt authenticates a device by the token.
+The server authenticates a device by the token.
 - **group id:** The random (usually UUID) string for grouping deployments.
 - **device statuses:**